 Alice Pedroletti is a visual artist born and raised in Milan, but she has lived and worked in the Netherlands, the United States, and China.
-Currently, she is attending the Unidee Program at Fondazione Pistoletto and she’s working between Milan and Berlin, where she will be a fellow artist at ZK/U (Center for Art and Urbanistic) in 2021.

 Her research investigates the relationship between artworks–viewers and archiving as an art practice, working on the multiple aspects of being and vision.
 The photographic medium, as well as the action of using or displaying it, is regularly challenged: a physical relationship emerges between photography and sculpture.
 The outcome takes different final forms – always concerning the problem of temporality, fragility, and matrix in both disciplines.
 In her works, as well as in commissioned projects, art connects both with science and humanistic subjects.
 She focuses her practice on the idea of fragmentation that puts identity and memory – personal or collective – in connection to architecture, landscape, and territory: these real places, through her visual narratives, tend to be an imaginary one.
 She then uses scenic design or installations to recreate ambiguous photographs, memorials, analytic sculptures where traces and objects are obsessively collected and removed from everyday life.